cs123tas/projects/scenegraph/ray.md

 # Handing In

-To hand in your code, run `/course/cs1230/bin/cs1230_handin ray` in the directory containing `CS123.pro`.
-Before you hand in, please create a `README_Ray.txt` file which details any design decisions you made and identifies any bugs or known issues in your program.
-Make sure you thoroughly test and debug your program and ensure that it does not have any memory leaks.
+To hand in your assignment, upload your repo to Gradescope.
+Please include a README_Ray.txt with your handin containing basic information about your design decisions and any known bugs or extra credit.

 For all assignments in this course, we will test your code on department machines, so we expect it to compile on department machines.
 If you're developing locally, test your code on a department machine before you hand it in.
 If your code does not compile, we will ask you to resubmit it and will give you a late penalty!

 [^1]: By "easily," we mean that we should only have to change it in
     *one* place.
 A `const int` in a common header file would be an